Benjamin-Wegener/unkill/README.md

 ## 🎯 Overview

 **Unkill** is a sophisticated Android application designed to protect user-selected apps from being terminated by aggressive battery optimization, memory management, or task killers.
-Using a revolutionary **distributed, self-replicating service architecture**, Unkill creates multiple lightweight service instances that monitor each other and automatically restart any terminated processes.
+The framework installs **5 standalone service APKs** with different package names that have identical functionality to restart protected apps and monitor each other for maximum resilience.

 ### 🔥 Key Features

-- **🛡️ Multi-Layer Protection**: Up to 5 distributed service instances with mutual monitoring
+- **🛡️ Multi-Layer Protection**: 5 standalone service APKs with identical functionality and mutual monitoring
-- **💀 Standalone Services**: Services can be installed as separate APK files for enhanced resilience
+- **💀 Distributed Architecture**: Different package names (`com.example.unkill.service1-5`) for enhanced resilience
-- **🔄 Auto-Recovery**: Automatic detection and restart of killed services
+- **🔄 Auto-Recovery**: All services monitor each other and restart killed services automatically
+- **🔄 App Protection**: All services access shared protected app list and restart killed apps
 - **⚡ Lightweight**: Each service instance uses <5MB of memory
 - **🔋 Battery Efficient**: Minimal battery impact (<2% additional consumption)
 - **📱 Universal Compatibility**: Supports 90%+ of Android devices (API 21+)